Counties 1 Hampshire

-Counties 1 Hampshire is an English level 7 rugby union regional league for rugby clubs in Hampshire and West Sussex and is administered by Hampshire Rugby and the London & SE RFU.
+Counties 1 Hampshire is an English level 7 rugby union regional league for rugby clubs in Hampshire and West Sussex and is administered by Hampshire Rugby Havant II are the current champions.

 Structure and format

 The twelve teams play home and away matches from September through to April, making a total of twenty-two matches each.
 The results of the matches contribute points to the league as follows: